-Amendments to the election law in February 2015 changed the legal framework for media coverage of parliamentary elections, with a view toward ending the "clogging" of the media space by minor candidates.
-The amendments have removed the obligation of private broadcasters to cover the campaign and left it up to public broadcasters' discretion to provide candidates proportional rather than equal time in news and analysis.
+Amendments to the election law in February 2015 changed the legal framework for media coverage of parliamentary elections as part of an effort to end the "clogging" of the media space by minor candidates.
+As a result of the amendments, private broadcasters are no longer obliged to cover the campaign and public broadcasters can decide themselves whether to provide candidates proportional rather than equal coverage in reports and analysis.
 Moreover, debates among candidates have been restricted to only one per broadcaster.
-After the public broadcaster HRT decided to involve only five parties (a decision based on public opinion polls) for a scheduled debate in the runup to the 2015 parliamentary elections, the State Electoral Committee judged this decision to be arbitrary and the debate was cancelled.
+After the public broadcaster HRT decided to involve only five parties (a decision based on public opinion polls) for a scheduled debate in the run-up to the 2015 parliamentary elections, the State Electoral Committee judged this decision to be arbitrary and the debate was canceled.
 Before the 2016 parliamentary elections, HRT broadcast a debate with only the leading candidates of the two biggest parties, thereby ignoring MOST's strong showing in the previous elections and its strategic role.
 MOST and the smaller parties thus complained of discrimination.

 Malta has both state and private media.
-The Maltese constitution provides for a Broadcasting Authority (BA) to supervise broadcasting and ensure impartiality.
+The Maltese constitution provides for a Broadcasting Authority (BA).
+Owing to its composition and appointment procedure, the BA is not perceived as an independent regulator.
+Its job is to supervise broadcasting and ensure impartiality.
+However, the BA focuses on the PBS (public broadcasting service) and not private outlets.
+It also does not monitor campaign coverage but rather acts on complaints.
 During elections, the BA provides for equal time for the two major political parties on state television on its own political debate programs as well as airtime for political advertising.
 However, smaller parties or independent candidates do not receive equal treatment on state media.
-The lack of impartiality of the public broadcasting service (PBS) also hinders equal treatment for all political parties.
-The two major political parties also have their own radio and television stations, which give them an advantage over smaller parties.
-The BA requires party-run media to allow for a right of reply to an aggrieved party or individual.
-In general, the print media is regulated by the Press Act.
-The two major parties also run or control a number of newspapers.
-While the act does not override editorial discretion in granting access to political candidates, it does provide for a similar right of reply mechanism, as is the case with broadcasters.
-However access to newspapers becomes increasingly restricted at election time and unrestricted access is obtained at a cost.
+In the 2017 elections, the small parties were not able to participate in the main pre-election debates on the PBS; several formal complaints were filed by the smaller parties.
+The PBS management is appointed by government, which is said to negatively impact its independence.
+Complaints to the broadcasting watchdog have dwindled and no fines were levied in 2017.
+The two major political parties also have their own media outlets, which gives them an advantage over smaller parties and has a restrictive effect on genuine debate.
+The BA and the Press Act require party-run media to allow for a right of reply to an aggrieved party or individual.
+Access to newspapers becomes increasingly restricted at election time; unrestricted access is obtainable at a cost.

 Due to increased competition and the proliferation of privately-owned radio and television stations, all candidates can now obtain airtime to present their views, albeit at a cost.
-Social media networks have provided individuals and non-political groups with an important platform independent of the party media.
+However, the 2017 OSCE election assessment mission report stated that independent candidates and small parties enjoyed little visibility apart from on social media.